 Lebanon is a predominantly importing country characterized by large trade deficits; however, these deficits are mostly offset by capital account inflows as well as by inflows from remittances, income earnings, tourism and other services.
-The trade balance recorded deficits of approximately U.S.\$6,115 million in 2006, U.S.\$7,880 million in 2007, U.S.\$11,010 million in 2008, U.S.\$11,179 million in 2009 and U.S.\$12,257 million in 2010.
+The trade balance recorded deficits of approximately U.S.\$7,880 million in 2007, U.S.\$11,010 million in 2008, U.S.\$11,179 million in 2009, U.S.\$12,258 million in 2010 and U.S.\$6,253 million in the six-month period ended June 30, 2011.

 Even during conflict periods, there was generally a surplus in the balance of payments.
-Despite the July 2006 War and the political tensions that followed, the balance of payments registered a surplus of U.S.\$2,794.5 million in 2006, mainly as a result of the Kingdom of Saudi Arabia and the Kuwait deposits at BDL totaling U.S.\$1.5 billion, as well as other inflows for reconstruction following the July 2006 War.
-The balance of payments continued to register a surplus in 2007, at U.S.\$2,036.6 million, despite an increase in the trade balance deficit, as a result of increases in the capital and financial accounts.
+Despite the July 2006 War and the political tensions that followed, the balance of payments registered a surplus of U.S.\$2,036.6 million in 2007, despite an increase in the trade balance deficit, as a result of increases in the capital and financial accounts.
 The balance of payments surplus increased in 2008 to U.S.\$3,461.5 million, as a result of renewed confidence in economic stability that led to capital and financial inflows.
 In 2009, the balance of payments surplus more than doubled to U.S.\$7,899.1 million, as a result of easing political tensions and economic growth.
-In 2010, the balance of payments registered a surplus of U.S.\$3,324.5 million.
+In 2010, the balance of payments surplus decreased to U.S.\$3,324.5 million, as a result of a slower rate of increase in both foreign assets and liabilities.
+In 2011, the balance of payments registered a deficit of U.S.\$1,996 million, mainly as a result of an increase in the current deficit, principally due to higher energy costs and a reduction in transfers.
+In January 2012, the balance of payments registered a deficit of U.S.\$290 million.

-The following table sets out information relating to the Republic's foreign trade for the years 2006-2009.
+The following table sets out information relating to the Republic's foreign trade for the periods indicated.

-Balance of Payments Summary (1)(2)
+Balance of Payments Summary(1)(2)